 Sometimes over looked – Original Equipment Manufacturers

-It’s easy to rattle off a list of car manufacturers: their logos are actually everywhere and we can’t escape from their marketing efforts on billboards, on the television and even on the roads as we drive past others.
+It’s easy to rattle off a list of car manufacturers.
+Their logos are actually everywhere and we can’t escape from their marketing efforts.
+They are on billboards, on the television and even on the roads as we drive past others.

 Yet, these names do not manufacture every component in their cars.
 This is where the OE manufacturers come in.